adambard/learnxinyminutes-docs/tcsh.html.markdown

 ```

 ### Wildcards
-``Wildcards'' (known as glob-patterns too) expression is a shorthand notation to specify file-names, aliases or
+<q>Wildcards</q> (known as glob-patterns too) expression is a shorthand notation to specify file-names, aliases or
 shell variables by supplying a certain special characters that represent things
 other than themselves.